wds4/electron-react-boilerplate-nostr/README.md

 Initial attempt at getting nostr to work in electron.
 I am using electron-react-boilerplate as a starting point.

-nostr tools I'm using right now: (nostr-tools)[https://github.com/fiatjaf/nostr-tools], (nostrgg-client)[https://github.com/nostrgg/nostrgg-client], (nostrgg-react)[https://github.com/nostrgg/nostrgg-react].
+nostr tools I'm using right now: (nostr-tools)[https://github.com/fiatjaf/nostr-tools] and (nostrgg-react)[https://github.com/nostrgg/nostrgg-react].

 ## Install